teaksoon/libsk_oled/README.md

 - one for "C" version "libsk_c_oled_example.ino"
 - one for "G" version "libsk_g_oled_example.ino"

+NOTE:

-NOTE: You cannot use both "C" and "G" version at the same time because both versions are using the same function names for text and bitmap display.
-Having same function names, allows us to swap between the two versions by just changing the include header ( if we do not use the "G" version functions ). #include <libsk_c_oled.h> or #include <libsk_g_oled.h>
+You CANNOT use both "C" and "G" version at the same time because both versions are using the same function names.
+Having same function names, allows us to swap between the two versions by just changing the include header.

+We code either #include <libsk_c_oled.h> or #include <libsk_g_oled.h> but not both at the same time.
+---

+My suggestion is to use the "C" version first, #include <sklib_c_oled.h> , because all the functions in this version will work the same when you switch to the "G" by just changing the include to #include <libsk_g_oled.h> with no change in the other codes.